auriane-str/SpikeNet2/README.md

 These functions are part of the original SpikeNet2 implementation and should already be available when downloading the SpikeNet2 GitHub repository.

+<small>*The number of windows can be adjusted by changing the `step` value in the `ContinousToSnippetDataset` function.
+A smaller `step` produces more overlapping windows, while a larger `step` produces fewer windows with less overlap.*</small>

 2- You can also use the `import from python2` code.
 This code calls the `for_matlab.py` Python script, which runs the model and returns the predictions to MATLAB.

 For this method, the `export_and_reordered` for the channel reordering step.